mesosphere/marathon/docs/command-line-flags.md

     specified.
 * `--failover_timeout` (Optional.
 Default: 604800 seconds (1 week)): The
     failover_timeout for Mesos in seconds.
+* `--framework_name` (Optional.
+Default: marathon-VERSION): The framework name to register with Mesos.
 * `--ha` (Optional.
 Default: true): Runs Marathon in HA mode with leader election.
     Allows starting an arbitrary number of other Marathons but all need to be started in HA mode.
 This mode requires a running ZooKeeper.
 See `--master`.